 So, because you have a script in front of you doesn't mean you need to read line-by-line in a single tone.
 Instead, use it as a guide and keep your tone in an engaging and inviting voice.

 5. Nail your first 15 seconds cold

 The primary mistake at the beginning of cold calling is not in Mirror and Match to people in the way they speak.
 It means if somebody speaks very fast and says, “hello, who is this?”.
 You must say quickly, “hello, this is Vamsi(Use your name).”
-A lot of guys make a mistake here.
+A lot of guys make mistakes here.
 What should you do then?
 Mirror and Match!

 It means you must copy their tone, pace, and volume as much as possible.
-This brings an air of familiarity and takes your prospect farther away from being a cold call to talking someone known.
+This brings an air of familiarity and takes your prospect farther away from being a cold call to talking to someone known.